bluesky/tiled/docs/source/explanations/storage-database.md

 roughly speaking, the number of distinct types of experiments.

-Currently, Tiled merely fetches data, filtered by `dataset_id` and optionally by `partition_id` (currently, we use single partition for all datasets by default).
+Currently, Tiled merely fetches data, filtered by `dataset_id` and optionally by `partition_id` (currently, we use a single partition for all datasets by default).
 We foresee exposing the capability to query relations across columns (`SELECT ...
 WHERE ...`) or do _limited_ server-side reductions (`SELECT MAX(...)
 WHERE ...`).
 Filtering data based on value has